Extraction 2: Reception

+Audience viewership

+According to viewership estimates reported by Media Play News and sourced from PlumResearch, Extraction 2 drew approximately 5.3 million unique viewers and 8.5 million hours watched worldwide on Netflix during the week of June 26 to July 2, 2023.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 57 out of 100, based on 29 critics, indicating "mixed or average" reviews.

 Helen O'Hara of Empire gave 4 out of 5 stars and wrote in favour of the movie "A couple of extended action sequences threaten to get too much, but Hargrave just about pulls it back, and adds a couple of witty touches, once again employing a rake as a deadly weapon and putting in what's surely a deliberate nod to Thor for a giggle."
 The Indian Express wrote "Extraction 2s relatively restrained final showdown can't help but feel a little anticlimactic."
 Critic Matt Donato of IGN opined "Some of that is lost in the annoyingly shaky camera and a few effects shots are questionable, but thankfully, the important things are done right."
 Gopinath Rajendran of The Hindu opined "But for everything Extraction 2 lacks, the awesome action set-pieces that are unique to the franchise almost make up for it.
 Loved the 12-minute single-shot action scene in the first film?
 The sequel features a 21-minute scene of the same ilk."
 Peter Bradshaw of The Guardian gave 1 out of 5 stars and stated "The first Extraction was entertaining enough but this new one is just cynically about extracting the cash."

 Extraction 2 was nominated for Best Stunts at the 6th Hollywood Critics Association Midseason Film Awards.

 Sequel

-In June 2023 at the Netflix Tudum festival for the year, it was announced that Extraction 3 is in development.
+In June 2023 at that year's Netflix Tudum festival, it was announced that Extraction 3 was in development.
 Stating that the company identifies Extraction as a franchise, the official logo was revealed.
 Chris Hemsworth will reprise his role, with Sam Hargrave directing the film.

-TV series

-In February 2025, it was reported Netflix had greenlit an eight-episode series set in the Extraction universe with Glen Mazzara serving as showrunner and Omar Sy as the lead.
-The series will follow a mercenary in Libya who must navigate warring factions and killers in the nation in order to save a group of hostages.
-Natalie Dormer joins the casting of the Extraction TV Series during summer 2025.
+On October 8, 2025, Hargrave stated that Extraction 3 will begin filming in 2026, with an anticipated release in 2027.
+Extraction 2 cast members Golshifteh Farahani, Olga Kurylenko, and Idris Elba are expected to return for the sequel.